Recipe Overview

 Instructions

-- In a large pot, cook bacon over medium-low heat until crispy, about 6 minutes.
+- In a large pot, cook bacon over medium-low heat until crisp, about 6 minutes.
 Remove from pan and place on a paper towel-lined plate.
-Remove all but about 1 tablespoon of bacon grease.
+Remove all but about 1 tablespoon of bacon grease.6 ounces bacon, chopped

 - Increase heat to medium and add Italian sausage and onion and cook, breaking up sausage, for 6 to 8 minutes or until onions are translucent and sausage is cooked through.
-Add garlic and cook for 1 to 2 minutes or until fragrant, stirring constantly.
+Add garlic and cook for 1 to 2 minutes or until fragrant, stirring constantly.1 pound ground Italian sausage, 1 ½ cups diced onion, 4 cloves garlic, minced

 - Add broth, water, and potatoes and increase heat to high to bring to a boil.
-Reduce to a simmer (medium-low heat) and cook uncovered for 15 minutes or until potatoes are fork tender.
+Reduce to a simmer (medium-low heat) and cook uncovered for 15 minutes or until potatoes are fork tender.4 cups unsalted or low salt chicken broth, 3 medium russet potatoes, scrubbed or peeled and cut into ½ -inch pieces, 4 cups water

-- When potatoes are done or almost done, add kale and cook until kale leaves are tender.
+- When potatoes are done or almost done, add kale and cook until kale leaves are tender.1 bunch kale, stems removed, chopped

 - Serve garnished with bacon and additional Parmesan, if desired.